Emzi0767/Discord-Companion-Cube-Bot/README.md

 ## BUILDING

 You need .NET Core SDK 2.0 to build the project, and .NET Core 2.0.0 runtime to run it.
+Both are available [here](https://www.microsoft.com/net/download/core ".NET Core download page").

 1. In order to build this project, you will need to add the following package sources to your NuGet:
    * `https://www.myget.org/F/dsharpplus-nightly/api/v3/index.json`